minutis-redcall/redcall/README.md

 on [that medium blog post](https://medium.com/blablacar-tech/extending-our-principles-outside-blablacar-the-redalert-project-cf50110f0848)
 .
 It is now maintained and supported by the Minutis team by French Red Cross volunteers.

-## Installation
+## Technos

-This project runs in PHP >=7.1 with the Symfony4 framework.
+This project runs in PHP 7 with the Symfony 5 framework.
 It requires a MySQL or MariaDB database and Yarn for assets management.
+Frontend is built with jQuery 3 and Bootstrap 3.
+In production, this project runs on Cloud App Engine with a MariaDB instance on Cloud SQL.

 ### Development